eludris/eludris/docs/src/content/docs/cli.md

 the help command by running `eludris --help`.
 This will almost always tell you what you want to know.

+Upon using the CLI for the first time you will get prompted for some config questions namely about where to put the Eludris instance.
+This can be changed at any time by editing the config file found in `~/.config/eludris/Cli.toml`

 ## Commands

 Here's a list of the commands the Eludris CLI has along with a few extra notes.